PanicMike-9/Progress-Log/2026/04-April.md

 14 April - configured vim extension for vs code, got started with OpenGL, like GLFW and GLAD

 16 April - learning OpenGL Hello triangle, changed color and working on multiple color triangle

+19 April - will work on OpenGL shader class, tiny interpreter and linear algebra